cztang/wavec/README.md

 ## 🎯 Business Rules

 ### Transaction Rules
 1. **First Transaction**: Must always be a purchase.
-If you add a backdated transaction, it will check if it is earlier than the first transction.
+If you add a backdated transaction, it will check if it is earlier than the first transaction.
 If yes, it can only be purchase.
 2. **Sale Validation**: Cannot sell more than available inventory.
 If you add a backdated transaction, it will check if the quantity at that point of time is enough for sale or not.
 If not, it will be blocked.
 3. **Date Constraints**: Transactions cannot be more than 30 days earlier than the latest transaction.
 Usually after end of month account closing, it must not be changed anymore.
 4. **WAC Calculation**: Automatically calculated for purchases, preserved for sales.
 Random date will recalculate the wac for all subsequent transactions